 3. Paradigm shift.
 Political debates that have been dominant for centuries as humankind sought to cope with and overcome material scarcity, can, and need to be, re-examined as we move toward a post-scarcity reality.
 The opportunities created by the potential of advanced technologies and global interconnectedness should be tapped, not resisted.
 We inform our work with a continuing robust conversation about a transformationally different socio-economic paradigm.
 Please take a moment to read more on this topic before continuing.

 4. The public interest & individual rights.
-As society and the political world wrestle with new challenges, some constants remain: the public interest is never served by decision-making over which any one special interest has outsized power; and certain core values that have guided the better angels of our nature since the dawn of civilization still, and must, endure — values such as freedom, individual rights, fairness, the Golden Rule, recognition of our common humanity and need for one another, humility, and a sense of wonder at the awesomeness of existence.
+As society and the political world wrestle with new challenges, some constants remain: the public interest is never served when any special interest has outsized power over decision-making; and certain core values that have guided the better angels of our nature since the dawn of civilization still, and must, endure — values such as freedom, individual rights, fairness, the Golden Rule, recognition of our common humanity and need for one another, humility, and a sense of wonder at the awesomeness of existence.

 5. Problem-solving.
 We’re principled but pragmatic, working to find common ground with people whatever their “politics.”
 We prefer dialogue rather than polarization.
 We don’t “un-friend” anyone just because they have a different point of view on an issue we care about.
 Today’s goofball is tomorrow’s convert, and vice versa.
 Where opposing camps aren’t on common ground, there has to be compromise to get stuff done.
 That’s one of many reasons we don’t vilify as “enemies” those with whom we disagree.
 We want big change but accept incremental change.
 We want to organize people from all political perspectives around problems we want addressed, starting the conversation with them where they are.